eladfeld/TradingSystem/README.md

 "add" | discounts may be used together and will all be applied "max" | discounts may not be used together and only the best of them will be applied

+Additional discount combination policies may be added in the [ComboPolicies.ts](dev/Server/src/DomainLayer/discout/ComboPolicies.ts)

 supported queries for discount predicates, include only those supported by the buying policy regarding the basket subject. the syntax is the same, but without the "b_" prefix.